apollographql/apollo-kotlin/design-docs/Codegen.md

   }
 }
 ```

 #### Why this code treacherous?
 * It is difficult to write when there are many possible types.
 * It is difficult to maintain when there is a new possible type.

-With operationBased2, it generates a `sealed interface` and `classes` for model with multiple possible types.
+With experimental_operationBasedWithInterfaces, it generates a `sealed interface` and `classes` for model with multiple possible types.
 So such model can be handled with [sealed interface and when statement](https://kotlinlang.org/docs/sealed-classes.html#sealed-classes-and-when-expression)

 Handling `something` code will become like this
 ```kotlin